thatlittleboy/lgtm-db/README.md

 ### Browser user script
 Integration with the browser is experimental.
-You need to install Greasemonkey / Tampermonkey, and invoke a user script to insert a random gif into the message box (upon PR approval, or any other event you would like).
+You need to install Greasemonkey / Tampermonkey, and invoke a user script to insert a random gif into the message box (upon PR approval, or any other Javascript event you like).

 Sample user scripts for Gitlab and Github are found in the [scripts folder](scripts/greasemonkey).

+(Gifs demonstrating this to be done?)

 ## 📝 Todo
 Things that I may or may not get around to doing...